 Information regarding all of the above is available from either the fire door leaf or the individual component manufacturers.
 On point number four (above) the door leaf manufacturer will often refer to the requirements of ‘BS 8214 Code of practice: Timber-based fire door assemblies’ so it is important that the installer or maintainer has to access to sufficient documentary information in order to carry out the work correctly and to achieve compliance.

 Correct installation and sealing at the junction of the fire door frame and surrounding wall construction is of key importance.

 Of course, dedicated training and certification schemes can be of great benefit but the bottom line is that diligence is the key requirement when installing and maintaining any life-safety device, fire doors included.

-One of the problems suffered by contractors that are tasked to install and maintain fire doors is lack of knowledge at the suppliers.
-Builders merchants are usually the ‘go to’ place for timber fire door leaves, door frames, seals and ironmongery but staff there often lack sufficient knowledge to advise customers correctly about the right components to suit the fire door requirements.
-Many, will assume that any fire door leaf may be used in a double door configuration or that the self-closing device is suitable to be used on both pull side and push side.
+One of the problems suffered by contractors that are tasked to install and maintain fire doors is the lack of knowledge of the suppliers.
+Builders merchants are usually the ‘go to’ place for timber fire door leaves, door frames, seals and ironmongery but the staff there often lack sufficient knowledge to advise customers correctly about the right components to suit the fire door requirements.
+Many, will assume that any fire door leaf may be used in a double door configuration or that the self-closing device is suitable to be used on both the pull side and the push side.
 This is not the case but still is a common mistake revealed by the inspections of certificated fire door inspectors.

-Part Two in next month’s blog will include How best to procure the fire door leaf and other essential hardware.
-We will look the easiest and best ways to obtain suitable doors and components and have them installed correctly to achieve compliance.
+Part Two in next month’s blog will include ‘How best to procure the fire door leaf and other essential hardware’.
+We will look for the easiest and best ways to obtain suitable doors and components and have them installed correctly to achieve compliance.